syncfusion-content/blazor-docs/blazor/diagram-component/annotations/appearance.md

 ## Wrapping

-When text overflows node boundaries, you can control it by using the `TextWrapping`.
+When text overflows node boundaries, you can control it by using the [TextWrapping](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.TextStyle.html#Syncfusion_Blazor_Diagram_TextStyle_TextWrapping).
 So, it is wrapped into multiple lines.
 The wrapping property of the annotation defines how the text should be wrapped.
 The following code explains how to wrap a text in a node.

 ```cshtml
 @using Syncfusion.Blazor.Diagram